-Mozambique has enacted specialised courts in maritime and shipping matters, to be installed in the most important cities of the country.
-These are independent courts exercising jurisdiction over all sorts of maritime contracts (from engineering, procurement and construction contracts for vessels to bare-boat charters) and disputes.
+Under the Law of Maritime Courts, Mozambique has enacted specialised courts in maritime and shipping matters, to be installed in the most important cities of the country.
+These are independent courts exercising jurisdiction over all sorts of maritime contracts (from engineering, procurement and construction contracts for vessels to bareboat charters) and disputes.
 However, these courts are not yet in operation and maritime claims are currently heard before common judicial courts.
-As a rule, jurisdiction clauses stated in contracts (including bills of lading) are valid and enforce-able, provided they arise from a written agreement, in which the competent jurisdiction is expressly mentioned, as established by Article 99 of the Civil Procedure Code.
+As a rule, jurisdiction clauses stated in contracts (including bills of lading) are valid and enforceable, provided they arise from a written agreement, in which the competent jurisdiction is expressly mentioned, as established by Article 99 CPC.

-Article 12 of Law 5/96 further establishes that Mozambican courts' jurisdiction cannot be excluded in matters of international maritime law which would be within the jurisdiction of Mozambican courts in accordance with its domestic law, unless the parties are foreigners and if it is a question regarding an obligation that must be performed in foreign territory and does not relate to assets located, registered or enrolled in Mozambique.
+Article 22 of the Law of Maritime Courts further establishes that Mozambican courts' jurisdiction cannot be excluded in matters of international maritime law which would be within the jurisdiction of Mozambican courts in accordance with its domestic law, unless the parties are foreigners and if it is a question regarding an obligation that must be performed in foreign territory and does not relate to assets located, registered or enrolled in Mozambique.